Kippykip/SBITools/README.md

 In order to fix this, you will have to upgrade the modchip in your Sony PlayStation to one with **stealth capabilities**.

 The MultiMode 3 (MM3) is the best choice in my opinion, as it supports every PlayStation model out there ***EXCEPT*** the **PAL PSone Slim**.
 If you have one of those, you'll need a **ONEChip** instead.
-If you need a guide on how to wire and even make your own modchip, [I've written up a full guide on my website.](https://kippykip.com/index.php?threads/playstation-1-modchip-hex-dumps-mm3-and-onechip-and-more.500/)\
+If you need a guide on how to wire and even make your own modchip, [I've got another git with modchip HEX files and diagrams](https://github.com/Kippykip/PSX-Modchip)\
 Alternatively, there is a DIY open source modchip that uses an Arduino.
-The project is called [PSNee and is on github.](https://github.com/kalymos/PsNee)
+The project is called [PSNee and is on github as well.](https://github.com/kalymos/PsNee)

 ## Additional Credits and Sources:
 **qnorsten**: For creating a script to grab all .LSD files from ReDump.org\